Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 What are examples of irony?

-The irony is a figure of speech in which words are used in such a way that their intended meaning is different from the actual meaning.
+Irony is a figure of speech in which words are used in a way that makes their intended meaning different from their actual meaning.

 Examples of irony include sarcastic comments, situations where luck appears to be against someone, and unexpected outcomes.